-If the Respondent accepts responsibility, the appropriate "Adjudicator" will be notified, and both parties will receive notification and that the matter has been forwarded for sanctioning.
+If the Respondent accepts responsibility, the appropriate "Adjudicator" 4 will be notified, and both parties will receive notification that the matter has been forwarded for sanctioning.
 See Determination of Sanctions below.

-If the Respondent declines responsibility, or chooses not to respond, the Complainant will be notified and the case will be forwarded to the appropriate Adjudicator for review and adjudication.
+If the Respondent declines responsibility, or chooses not to respond, both parties will be notified and the case will be forwarded to the appropriate Adjudicator for review and adjudication.